North America: Culture

 The Canadian government took action to protect Canadian culture by limiting non-Canadian content in broadcasting, creating the Canadian Radio and Telecommunications Commission to monitor Canadian content.
 In Quebec, the provincial government established the Quebec Office of the French Language, often called the "language police" by Anglophones, which mandates the use of French terminology and signage in French.
 Since 1968 the unicameral legislature has been called the Quebec National Assembly.
-Saint-Jean-Baptiste Day, 24 June, is the national holiday of Quebec and celebrated by francophone Canadians throughout Canada.
+Saint-Jean-Baptiste Day, 24 June, is the national holiday of Quebec and is celebrated by francophone Canadians throughout Canada.
 In Quebec, the school system was divided into Catholic and Protestant, so-called confessional schools.
 Anglophone education in Quebec has been increasingly undermined.

-Latino culture is strong in the southwestern United States, as well as in the New York metropolitan area and Florida, which draw Latin Americans from many countries in the Western hemisphere.
+Latino culture is strong in the southwestern United States, as well as in the New York metropolitan area and Florida, which draw Latin Americans from many countries in the Western Hemisphere.
 Northern Mexico, particularly in the cities of Monterrey, Tijuana, Ciudad Juárez, and Mexicali, is strongly influenced by the culture and way of life of the U.S. Monterrey, a modern city with a significant industrial group, has been regarded as the most Americanized city in Mexico.

-The Anglophone Caribbean states have witnessed and participated in the decline of the British Empire and its influence on the region, and its replacement by the economic influence of Northern America in the Anglophone Caribbean.
+The Anglophone Caribbean states have witnessed and participated in the decline of the British Empire and its influence on the region, as well as the increase in the economic influence of Northern America over the Anglophone Caribbean.
 This is partly due to the relatively small populations of the English-speaking Caribbean countries, and also because many of them now have more people living abroad than those remaining at home.

 Greenland has experienced many immigration waves from Northern Canada, e.g. by the Thule people.
 Therefore, Greenland shares some cultural ties with the indigenous peoples of Canada.
 Greenland is also considered Nordic and has strong Danish ties due to centuries of colonization by Denmark.

 Sport

 The United States and Canada have major sports teams that compete against each other, including baseball, basketball, hockey, and soccer/football.
-Canada, Mexico, and the United States will host the 2026 FIFA World Cup.
+Canada, Mexico, and the United States jointly hosted the 2026 FIFA World Cup.

 The Native American game of lacrosse is considered a national sport in Canada.
 Curling is an important winter sport in Canada, and the Winter Olympics includes it in the roster.
 The English sport of cricket is popular in parts of anglophone Canada and very popular in parts of the former British empire, but in Canada is considered a minor sport.
 Boxing is also a major sport in some countries, such as Mexico, Panama and Puerto Rico, and it is considered one of the main individual sports in the United States.
 Canada has a separate Canadian Football League from the U.S. teams.

 The following table shows the most prominent sports leagues in North America, in order of average revenue.